 Tables can be created to access already existing zip files.
 However, is it also possible to make the zip file from an existing file or table.
 Two ways are available to make the zip file:

-insert can be used to make the table file for table types based on records (this excludes XML and JSON when pretty is not 0).
+insert can be used to make the table file for table types based on records (this excludes DBF, XML and JSON when pretty is not 0).
 However, the current implementation of the used package (minizip) does not support adding to an already existing zip entry.
 This means that when executing an insert statement the inserted records are not added but replace the existing ones.
-Therefore, only three ways are available to do so:
+CONNECT protects existing data by not allowing such inserts, Therefore, only three ways are available to do so:

 - Making the table from the data of another table.
 This can be done by executing an “insert into table select * from another_table” or by specifying “as select * from another_table” in the create table statement.